 Jessica Mendoza hired as Mets adviser but keeps ESPN job

-PORT ST. LUCIE, Fla.
-(AP) — Jessica Mendoza was hired as a baseball operations adviser for the New York Mets on Tuesday while remaining a broadcaster for ESPN's "Sunday Night Baseball."
-The move is part of an increasing number of television commentators who also work for teams.
+NEW YORK (AP) — Jessica Mendoza was hired as a baseball operations adviser for the New York Mets on Tuesday while remaining a broadcaster for ESPN's "Sunday Night Baseball," part of an increasing number of television commentators who also work for teams.

-She will be involved in player evaluation, roster construction, technological advancement and health and performance, the team said.
+She will be involved in player evaluation, roster construction, technological advancement and health and performance, the Mets said.

-Mendoza, in the team statement, thanked ESPN and Disney for their "understanding and confidence as I balance both tasks moving forward."
+In the team statement, Mendoza thanked ESPN and Disney for their "understanding and confidence as I balance both tasks moving forward."

 ESPN spokesman Josh Krulewitz wrote in an email to The Associated Press there are "numerous examples across networks of these type of arrangements where commentators work closely with teams, and we will be fully transparent about Jessica's relationship with the Mets."